 2. LISTEN to your teacher - if I tell you to write something down, or make a recommendation concerning a problem-solving process, it is because 9 times out of 10, that information will help you.
 If it does not, then I will work with you to find a process or explanation that will make sense to you.
 BUT - please try to take advantage of my years of experience to help you learn.

 3. ASK questions as soon as you don't understand (become a self-advocate) - Trust me, at least 3 other students in the class will be glad that you asked that question.
 If you choose not to ask questions during class, then ask before you leave class, come see me for extra help (before or after school), ask for a pass to the Math Help Center, or ask a friend who understands the concept.
-It will also reinforce your friend's learning if they can explain it to you.
+It will also reinforce your friend's learning if they can explain the concept to you.

 Let's CLAP for success this year!!!!
 (I'm not normally a huge fan of acronyms, but this was too good to pass up!)